Chemaclass/chemaclass.com/content/blog/2019-11-18-improve-your-tech-talk.md

 subtitle = "Some tips to improve your communication skills"
 +++

-We cannot negate that we’ve found ourselves attending one meeting that felt like we were wasting our time with a “monologue” that is either hard to follow or doesn’t seem so interesting as it could.
+We cannot negate that we've found ourselves attending one meeting that felt like we were wasting our time with a "monologue" that is either hard to follow or doesn't seem so interesting as it could.

 <!-- more -->